amoebacodes/EpigeneticsOfSocialBehaviors/README.md

 # Genomic_and_Epigenetics_of_the_Brain
-Course Project completed Fall 2021 at Carnegie Mellon
+Course Project completed Fall 2021 at Carnegie Mellon University
+Teammate: Justin Hoffman

 This project aims to 1) identify epigenetic regions that associate with evolution of different social group sizes in primates; 2) investigate its implications in schizophrenia.
 Predicted open chromatin level of each region that are present in the ATAC-seq data is kindly provided by Dr. Andreas Pfenning.
 Please read Final Report.docx for details of the project and conclusions